 5. Phnom Penh, Cambodia

 Cambodia was one of the highlights of my travels last year, but the capital was pretty dead in terms of touristic activity.
 While I encourage all travelers in Cambodia to go to the Killing Fields, Phnom Penh itself had very little to offer.
 Other than a few historic sights, there are very few good restaurants with local foods.
-I’m glad I visited because it gave me a good idea of what a Southeast Asian city looks like, but of all the places in the world, I wouldn’t go back.
+I’m glad I visited because it gave me a good idea of what a major Southeast Asian city looks like, but of all the places in the world, I wouldn’t go back.

 Where is it that you would refuse to go back to if someone offered to pay for it?